A Comparative Summary of Eckhart Tolle, Sam Harris and Alan Watts

 Watts: “There are innumerable recipes for this project, almost all of which have something to recommend them.
 There are the practices of yoga, meditation, Zen, prayer, drugs and many other … [but] when practiced in order to get some kind of spiritual illumination or awakening, they strengthen the fallacy that the ego can toss itself away … Concepts are useful as long as they are seen as concepts. … repeated efforts may eventually reveal their futility … all moves are self-defeating … the sense of paralysis from this is the dawning realization that your independent ego had been a fiction. … Yet in this moment when one seems about to become a really total zombie, the whole thing blows up. … There is no stronghold left for an ego … you wonder if you will lose it — as indeed you may if you try forcibly to hold onto it”

-If you’re lucky, like many are, this gives a feeling that you’ve been doing things the wrong way up till now, as it appears you should do things differently from hereon.
+If you’re lucky, like many are, this gives a feeling that you’ve been doing things the wrong way until now, as it appears you should do things differently from hereon.
 And that’s exactly what you need to look at, for that feeling dissolves if you can bear to focus on it until you see the illusion this feeling hinges on!
 You didn’t do anything wrong, even though you might change your behavior from hereon.
 You didn’t do it right either.
 You simply didn’t do anything, as there’s no doer…

-These three books invite you to look at this logical conclusion — focus — instead of reading more about it.
-Stay with your feeling of resistance, right here, right now; that’s all there is to it.
-Best of luck.
 (The books I used for this summary are “A New Earth” by Eckhart Tolle, “The Book Against Knowing Who You Are” by Alan Watts and “Waking Up” by Sam Harris.
 Any of the books by those authors would have been equally useful, as would those of, for example, Jed McKenna, Osho or Jan Geurtz have been.)